NICKNAME/S: Waxy

 The Wildcats’ form nosedived, and by December, they sat at the bottom of the ladder (7–9), with Martin, Knight, and Jarrod Kenny all on the injured list.
 During this stretch, Jaron Johnson bore much of the blame for the Wildcats’ performance, leading to his release and replacement with sharpshooter Andre Ingram.
 In a dramatic twist, Ingram left the team after two games due to mental health concerns, prompting the Wildcats to bring Johnson back temporarily.
 Shortly afterward, Shawn Redhage announced his retirement, adding another layer of transition to the roster.

 After Knight was cleared to play, Walker was removed from the active 11-man playing roster on 20 October 2016 but remained an integral part of the team.
-Despite being sidelined, he attended every training session, contributed to team morale, and engaged in extensive community outreach, becoming a valued member of the Wildcats’ organization.
+Despite being sidelined, he attended every training session, contributed to team morale, and engaged in extensive community outreach, becoming a valued member of the Wildcats’ organisation.

 In December, former NBA guard Bryce Cotton joined the Wildcats, replacing Jaron Johnson, while Casey Prather continued his offensive dominance, highlighted by a career-high 39 points in a 92–89 win over Melbourne.
 Prather maintained his strong form, including a 29-point game against Sydney and a 26-point, 11-assist outing against Melbourne in early February.
 With Cotton’s arrival and Damian Martin’s return in January, the Wildcats rallied, winning eight of their final twelve games to finish third with a 15–13 record.
 Bench players, including Walker, also contributed during crucial games to secure a playoff spot.

 The Wildcats then defeated Cairns in the semifinals and swept Illawarra 3–0 in the Grand Final series, clinching their second straight championship.
-Prather earned All-NBL First Team honors and was runner-up in MVP voting, while Cotton’s 45-point game in the Grand Final’s deciding game set a record.
+Prather earned All-NBL First Team honours and was runner-up in MVP voting, while Cotton’s 45-point game in the Grand Final’s deciding game set a record.
 His series average of 27.7 points was the highest in two decades, and head coach Trevor Gleeson became the first Wildcats coach to lead the team to consecutive titles since 1991.

 Although Walker didn’t return to the court, he was celebrated as an invaluable team member and was awarded the Coaches’ Award at the Wildcats’ MVP Ball.
 His efforts off the court and dedication to training kept him close to the team’s success.